silverstripe/silverstripe-mfa/docs/en/other-authenticators.md

 silverstripe/ldap does the same thing - it also configures itself to override the `default` authenticator.
-Since the MFA replacement for the default authenticator has MFA logic added to it, and LDAP has the same with LDAP logic added, you will need to re-implement it in a way that is applied to both MFA and LDAP simultaneously.
+Since the MFA replacement for the default authenticator has MFA logic added to it, and LDAP has the same with LDAP logic added, you will need to reimplement it so that both MFA and LDAP apply their logic together.

 In order to combine these two authenticators, you may choose to add your own `LDAPMFAAuthenticator` class and configure that instead of either MFA or LDAP's authenticators.
 See further down for a hypothetical example.